 The GOC is comprised of members in the following content areas: asthma, chest infections, COPD, clinical practice, critical care, diffuse lung disease, pulmonary vascular disease, sleep, and thoracic oncology.

-Although selection is not restricted to these domains, this year, the GOC will place emphasis on members with expertise in asthma, critical care, chest infections, and sleep medicine.
+Although selection is not restricted to these domains, this year, the GOC will place emphasis on members with expertise in interstitial lung disease, thoracic oncology, and pulmonary vascular disease.
 Expertise in these areas will ensure that the GOC is aware of emerging literature in these areas that can help shape the guideline portfolio.

 Responsibilities